contently/slate/source/index.md

 }
 ```

-There is a single endpoint available for querying the combined taxonomy of all publications tied
+There is a single endpoint available for querying the taxonomy of your publication.
-to an integration.

 `https://api.contently.com/v1/taxonomy`

-<<<<<<< HEAD
 The *taxonomy* endpoint provides you with access to publication level data that helps you understand your stories in a broader context.
 It returns story attributes, publication story fields, and user data to enable mappings between data on the Contently platform and the respective fields on your side.

 ### Integration